CoverGo/cover-cli/README.md

 cg env config my-env
 ```

 This will then ask you to enter an endpoint and create a configuration file in your home directory under `.config/cover-cli`.
 You may also provide the endpoint as a flag to use in automation, check the command help for more information.
+The endpoint is the base URL of the API.

 There are a few utility commands to manage environments, most should be fairly self-explanatory but if you get stuck you can always use the `-h` flag on any subcommand.